 PHA will sell or lease the administrative properties at fair market value based on an assessment of which option will generate the greatest benefit to PHA.
 PHA believes that the dispositions are in the best interest of PHA, its residents, and the City of Philadelphia.
-Finally, PHA intends to submit a disposition application to transfer property in Sharswood to the North Philly Peace Park of CultureTrust Greater Philadelphia to support the creation of an Urban Ecology Campus and Educational Pavilion.
+Finally, PHA intends to submit a disposition application to transfer property in North Philadelphia (PA2-905) to various nonprofits, land trusts and other entities for the development and preservation of affordable housing.
+PHA will also submit demolition applications for properties in North Philadelphia (PA2-905).